 Go green with a Chinese Longjing

 The best spring teas are picked mid-February on the Chinese New Year’s Day or on Qing Ming in early April.
-The tea leaves harvested just before the spring rains start have unique characteristics.
+The tea leaves harvested just before the spring rains start has unique characteristics.

 The leaves are harvested before the rains set in as they are considered to have an undiluted flavor.
 Two leaves and a bud are gently pinched off the stems.
 The tea is strongly valued for its aroma and flavor described as reminiscent of chestnuts and shoots.